tarepan/MultibandRNNMS/README.md

 ## System Details
 ### Model <!-- omit in toc -->
-- Encoder: 2-layer bidi-GRU (so that no time-directional compression)
+- PreNet: 2-layer bidi-GRU (so that no time-directional compression)
 - Upsampler: x200 time-directional latent upsampling with interpolation
 - Decoder: Latent-conditional, embedded-auto-regressive generative RNN with 10-bit μ-law encoding